-By following the below we both managed to get rid of my Rosacea, which we had been carrying with us for 15 and 20 years each.
-Thanks to this protocol we have now both been Rosacea-free for almost 5 years.
+By following the below we both managed to get rid of our rosacea, which we had been carrying with us for 15 and 20 years each.
+Thanks to this protocol we have now both been rosacea-free for almost 5 years.

 I hope you will see the same dramatic results we did.

 In many ancient cultures it is said that the skin is the mirror of the gut.
 Both Traditional Chinese Medicine as Ayurveda believe that any skin condition has its root cause in poor gut health.

 Modern medicine is now also slowly discovering the importance of a balanced microbiome more and more in recent years.